trungvose/jira-clone-angular/README.md

 I do Angular development and this is a showcase product I've built in my spare time to experiment the new library that I wanted to try before: Akita, TailwindCSS, ng-zorro.

-It's a good example of modern, real-world Angular codebase with state management underlying.

-You can always argue about the need of the state management, to me it is a must in an Angular app.
-Why?
-Because with a single source of data, it will save you through hard times in the future.
+This project is basically a clone of another open source Jira clone build in `React` and `VueJS` (you could say a clone of a clone I know).
+I though it would be a great candidate of a modern, real-world Angular codebase and it really helps me to strengthen my knowledge of Angular as well.

 There are many showcase/example Angular projects out there but most of them are way too simple.
 I like to think that this codebase contains enough complexity to offer valuable insights to Angular developers of all skill levels while still being _relatively_ easy to understand.
 Plus, working with interactive UI is very exciting comparing to a simple CRUD form or a shopping cart application.